cartalyst/cart/readme.md

 Package history and capabilities.

+#### xx-Sep-14 - v1.1.0

+- Added a new `catalyst.cart.created` event which is fired when a cart instance is initialized.
+- Improved the conditions validation.
+- Improved the Cart MetaData feature once again to be more flexible.
+- Removed the updateCart() method and it's corresponding calls, keeping the code more simplified.
+- Some other minor tweaks and improvements.

 #### 24-Jul-14 - v1.0.1

 - Improved the setMetadata() method to allow old values to be merged when setting new values on an existing key.